Google software for schools

-Contact one of the Chrome Education Licence partners.
+Contact one of the Chrome Education Upgrade partners.

-Schools are obligated to deploy a Chrome Education Licence within 6 months of being allocated it.
+Schools are obligated to deploy a Chrome Education Upgrade within 6 months of being allocated it.
 Unused licences will be re-purposed by the Ministry for re-allocation to other schools.

 Visit the Google for Education blog for updates.

 If you're a teacher, Google’s Teacher Centre has free resources on G Suite for Education.
 These resources include the training module for Chromebooks that can help you make the most out of having Chromebooks in your classroom.

 If you're an IT administrator, go to the Chrome device management page to learn more about managing Chromebooks.

 Online training courses are also available for G Suite administrators.

-Learn how Bombay School in Auckland is easily and securely managing all students’ Chromebook devices with the Chrome Education Licence.
+Learn how Bombay School in Auckland is easily and securely managing all students’ Chromebook devices with the Chrome Education Upgrade.